Skip to content

 The in-app brand name (window title, first-run copy, log prefixes) is driven separately by branding.name inside open-cowork.config.json or the downstream config overlay — see the Configuration section above.

 Downstream builds can also configure sidebar and Home copy under branding.sidebar and branding.home.
 Those fields only affect UI surfaces: they do not change OpenCode runtime providers, agents, permissions, MCPs, or skills.
-For logo-backed sidebar variants, place image files under the repo-level branding/ directory and reference them with branding.sidebar.top.logoAsset, for example branding/acme-logo.svg.
+For logo-backed sidebar variants, place image files under the repo-level branding/ directory and reference them with branding.sidebar.top.logoAsset, for example branding/example-logo.svg.
 The app rejects absolute paths, traversal, remote URLs, and unsupported extensions.

 Sidebar top branding can also tune the rendered media with branding.sidebar.top.mediaSize (16-96 pixels, default 28), mediaFit (vertical or horizontal; unset keeps the legacy square bounding box), and mediaAlign (start, center, or end for icon-only or logo-only placement).